5T33Z0/Clover-Crate/Graphics/README.md

 ## NVCAP
 This parameter is for Nvidia video cards and configures types and usage of video ports.
 This line has 40 hexadecimal digits in capital letters.
+[Technical Background](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/NVCAP.bt)

 ## NvidiaGeneric
 If enabled, then instead of the name "Gigabyte Geforce 7300LE", "NVIDIA Geforce 7300LE" will be used.